THE YOUNG MUSICIAN

 PRIVATE STUDY

-Grayson loved the great soul records of the sixties and seventies, and he discovered the roots of soul music while working a year-long stint as the pianist in a black gospel church in Hartford.
-Grayson expanded his musical vocabulary in the early seventies, by studying piano with jazz pianist Jaki Byard at The Hartt School, and piano and composition with Ran Blake (co-founder, along with Gunther Schuller, of The Third Stream Department at New England Conservatory) at New England Comservatory.
+During the 1970s, Grayson took deep dives into the great soul records of the sixties and seventies.
+He followed the roots of this music to while working a two year stint as pianist in a black gospel church in Hartford, Connecticut.
+During the early 70s, Grayson continued to expand his musical vocabulary by private study with jazz pianist Jaki Byard and piano/composition with avant garde pianist Ran Blake (co-founder, along with Gunther Schuller, of The Third Stream Music Department at New England Conservatory in Boston, Massachusetts).
 He also studied and performed West African drumming with John Chernoff, author of "African Rhythm and African Sensibility" University Of Chicago Press).
 Grayson and John met when Chernoff was completing his doctoral dissertation at The Hartford Seminary.

-Grayson's strong attraction to the visual arts (including photography and film) led him to study filmmaking briefly at The University Of Bridgeport in 1979.
+Grayson's strong attraction to the visual arts led him to enroll in an independent filmmaking course at The University Of Bridgeport in 1979.

 THE BANDS

-Finding high school a meaningless distraction, Grayson left in his junior year and began performing in a long roster of bands.
+Finding high school a meaningless distraction, Grayson left early in his junior year and began performing solo and in a long roster of bands.
+He first began performing his songs at coffeehouses such as The Bitter End and Gerde's Folk City in New York's Greenwhich Village.
+But he soon became frustrated with the quiet pretensions of such venues, wanting a louder sound for his words and music.
 In 1965 Grayson played Wurlitzer electric piano and sang lead with The Braekirk Aggregation; also in 1967, he pounded the Vox Continental Organ and sang lead in The Last Five; in 1969 he founded Portrait Blues, an original music band, with bassist Dave Stoltz and drummer Ralph Rosen; in 1971, along with clarinet/alto saxophone player Stanley Geidel and guitarist Lucien Williams, Grayson sang and played piano and soprano saxophone with The Wild Goose Trio, a "chamber improvisational jazz" group; in 1973 he played tenor saxophone and sang in the horn band Thundermug; in 1978 he teamed up with guitarist Tom Majesky and singer Kris Adams to form a trio called Haiku that performed highly-stylized vocal arrangements of Motown and soul classics.
 He also played piano and sang lead with a Texas swing band called High Times from 1975 through 1978.

 In 1980 he formed The Grayson Hugh Quartet, in which he played piano, Hammond B3 organ and sang lead.
 Along with David Stoltz on bass, Tom Majesky on guitar and vocals, and Rob Gottfried on drums, this was the band that recorded Grayson's first record "Grayson Hugh", on the label One of Nineteen Records in 1980.
 In 1982 Grayson founded The Wildtones, with his future wife Polly Messer on vocals, Tom Majesky on guitar and vocals, Rob Gottfried on drums, Dave Stoltz on bass and Johnny Ventura on timbales and himself on piano,synthesizer and lead vocals.
 In 1983, Grayson's band Haiku expanded to include ex-Parliament/Funkadelic drummer Tyrone Lampkin and bassists Ed Alton and Mark Powell.
 Grayson also did a two year stint as keyboardist/vocalist/arranger for the fusion band Street Temperature in 1984.